 - Retired and Senior Volunteer Program issues grants to encourage persons 55 and older to volunteer for community service.

 You can apply to receive grant money from different states as well.
 Often the states get this money from the federal government and organizations and individuals apply to the states to receive the grant.
-For example, in Connecticut, you can apply for a grant to create or upgrade group housing for the elderly.
-In New York and some other states, you can apply for grant assistance for prescription costs for the elderly.
+For example, in New York and some other states, you can apply for grant assistance for prescription costs for the elderly.
 Check your state government website or the Department of Social Services for your state, to see what options might be available.

 Many foundations are looking for individuals and groups that provide educational, health and housing assistance for seniors.
 The Foundation Center provides a database that you can search for grants specifically for organizations that support senior citizens.